jchansen925/portfolio/tondocs/contributing.md

 ### Create pull request

-After implementing your new feature (or hotfix) in your local branch, you should commit and push changes to your fork repository.
+After implementing your new feature (or hotfix) in your local branch, commit and push changes to your fork repository.
 After committing and pushing your changes, you can create a pull-request.

 ---